 His reporting and criticism have won awards from the James Beard Foundation, the California Newspaper Publishers Association, the International Association of Culinary Professionals, and the Association of Food Journalists, among others, and his articles have been anthologized in several editions of Best Food Writing.

-Jonathan has contributed regularly to Tasting Table, San Francisco magazine, Wine & Spirits, and Lucky Peach (RIP), and has spoken on numerous radio programs and public events.
+Jonathan has contributed to the New Yorker, San Francisco magazine, Wine & Spirits, and Lucky Peach (RIP), and has spoken on hundreds of radio programs and public events.